sentry-kubernetes/charts/charts/sentry/README.md

 If no `sentry.existingSecret` value is specified, for your security, the [`system.secret-key`](https://develop.sentry.dev/config/#general) is generated for you on the first installation and stored in a kubernetes secret.

 If `sentry.existingSecret` / `sentry.existingSecretKey` values are provided, those secrets will be used.

+## Launchpad RPC shared secret

+If no `launchpadTaskWorker.existingSecret` value is specified, the RPC shared secret used between `sentry-web` and the Launchpad taskworker is generated for you on the first installation and stored in a kubernetes secret.

+If `launchpadTaskWorker.existingSecret` / `launchpadTaskWorker.existingSecretKey` values are provided, that externally-managed secret will be used instead.

 ## Symbolicator and or JavaScript source maps